tigerbeetle/tigerbeetle/docs/design/two-phase-transfers.md

 * [`ledger`](../reference/transfers.md#ledger)
 * [`code`](../reference/transfers.md#code)

-### Timeout
+### Expire Pending Transfer

 A pending transfer may optionally be created with a [timeout](../reference/transfers.md#timeout).
-If the timeout interval passes before the transfer is either posted or voided, the full amount will be voided.
+If the timeout interval passes before the transfer is either posted or voided, the transfer expires and the full amount is returned to the original account.

 Note that `timeout`s are given as intervals, specified in seconds, rather than as absolute timestamps.
 For more details on why, read the page about [Time in TigerBeetle](./time.md).